Anatomy of a Collection

 The title is the name of your collection.
 The title can be changed at anytime through the back-office.
 Depending on the skin, after changing the collection title, the new title should show up immediately on your collection.
 The collection title is used by search engines when linking to the front page of your collection.
 Keep in mind that most search engines only display the first 60 - 65 characters of the title, so a shorter title is preferred.

 The tagline is a short description of your collection.
 In most skins, the tagline is displayed directly below the collection title.

-Menus provide an easy way for users to navigate through your blog.
-Menu locations can change depending on the theme.
-Most themes have two default menus: the collections menu and the site menu.
+Menus provide an easy way for users to navigate through your collection.
+Menu locations can change depending on the skin.
+Most skins have two default menus: the collections menu and the site menu.

 The search bar is a widget that allows visitors to find specific information on your site.

 Categories are one of many ways to add organization to collection posts.
 Descriptive categories also help search engines find your collection content.
 Each category has its own page that lists all posts in that category.
 Categories can be added while writing a post or can be added later by editing the post.

 Visitors access the category page by clicking the category name, either in the collection post or in the category list in the sidebar.

 Categories can be managed in the back-office under the Collections > [Collection Name] > Categories tab.

 RSS or Atom Feed

 RSS and Atom feeds provide a way for you to syndicate your collection.
 They export your collection content into a standardized format that can be read by feed aggregators.
 The XML Feeds (RSS/Atom) Widget is used by default to display RSS feeds in your site.